microsoft/promptflow/docs/cloud/azureai/flow-example-sharing-in-organization.md

 ### Register the model in an organization registry

- Run the command below to register the flow as a model to an organization registry:
+ Run the command below to register the flow as a model to an organization registry.
+More details about [registry creation](https://learn.microsoft.com/en-us/azure/machine-learning/how-to-manage-registries?view=azureml-api-2&tabs=studio#create-a-registry) and [model creation](https://learn.microsoft.com/en-us/cli/azure/ml/model?view=azure-cli-latest#az-ml-model-create):
 ```
 az ml model create -f model.yml --registry-name <organization-registry-name>
 ```

-> [!Note] More details about [registry creation](https://learn.microsoft.com/en-us/azure/machine-learning/how-to-manage-registries?view=azureml-api-2&tabs=studio#create-a-registry) and [model creation](https://learn.microsoft.com/en-us/cli/azure/ml/model?view=azure-cli-latest#az-ml-model-create)

 ## Locate the flow in the Flow Gallery